bmilcs/interview-test-project/README.md

-# interview-test-project
+# Interview Test Project

-Interview Test Project
+This project was assigned to me as part of the interviewing process for a frontend web developer position.